typestack/routing-controllers/README.md

 ## More usage examples

-### Load all controllers from the given directory
+#### Load all controllers from the given directory

-You probably don't want to *require* every controller in your app, and instead want to load all controllers from the specific directory.
-To do it you can install [require-all](https://www.npmjs.com/package/require-all) component and use it like this:
+You probably don't want to *require* every controller in your app, and instead want to load all controllers from specific directory.
+To do it you can install [require-all](https://www.npmjs.com/package/require-all) package and use it like this:

 ```typescript